aparnaadiraju92/Statistical-Analysis-EPL-data-SAS-/README.md

 # Statistical-Analysis-EPL-data
-  We will be using Excel, SAS (University Edition) and Tableau for this analysis.
+  We will be using SAS (University Edition), Excel, and Tableau for this analysis.

 ## INTRODUCTION